 VIDEO: To Save A Fox, Scientists Took To Land, Air And Sea

-If you want to see a wild island fox, you have to visit the remote Channel Islands off the coast of southern California.
+If you want to see a wild island fox, you have to visit the remote Channel Islands off the coast of Southern California.
 This special species doesn't live anywhere else.

 Biologists were alarmed in the mid-'90s to discover that these foxes had suddenly and mysteriously started to disappear.
 In 1993, more than 1,500 had roamed the largest of the islands, Santa Cruz.
-By 2001, fewer than a hundred remained.
+By 2001, fewer than 100 remained.
 Extinction seemed imminent.
 But why?

 A band of allies that included public and private organizations, ecologists, veterinarians and volunteers got together to figure out the path of ecological missteps that had led to the fox's decline.
-It all traced back, through a couple of twists and turns, to a miraculous pesticide developed by the allies in WWII.
+It all traced back, through a couple of twists and turns, to a pesticide developed by the Allies in World War II.

 The team's journey to set things right included helicopter chases, an elite hunting squad from New Zealand, a remote-controlled egg and lots of determination.
 This is a conservation story with a high cost but, ultimately, a happy ending — something almost as rare as the island fox.